Defined contribution health plans

 ERISA requires every welfare plan to have a summary plan description (SPD) and to furnish copies to each participant.

-The U.S. federal government also has specific regulations employers must comply with in order to reimburse employees for individual health insurance premiums without triggering ERISA plan status for the individual health insurance policies.
+The U.S. federal government also has specific regulations employers must comply with to reimburse employees for individual health insurance premiums without triggering ERISA plan status for the individual health insurance policies.
 For example, the employer must not endorse specific individual health insurance policies or pay directly for them.

 Affordable Care Act (ACA) rules